-Providing a succinct and memorable takeaway that sums up your value proposition or key message will help clients to form a distinct image of you and your company in their mind.
+If you give a succinct and memorable takeaway that sums up your value proposition, this will help clients form a distinct image of you and your offer.

-This enables your audience to easily understand your pitches and talk about you to others in the way you want to be spoken about.
+The Takeaway Test makes it easy for your audience to understand your pitch and talk about you in the way you want to be talked about.

-You might have just one takeaway.
+You may have just one takeaway.
 Or you may have a takeaway that is relevant to each particular pitch.
 What’s important is that you make it easy for people to talk about you.

 Some of the best examples of takeaways come from Hollywood.
 When directors and producers pitch new film ideas to studio executives, they often condense complex plots into a handful of words.
 Chosen well, these can be evocative enough to bring to mind a clear concept, which is easily shared and understood.

 The Hollywood Takeaway Test: can you recognise which blockbuster films the below takeaways refer to?:

 3. Jaws, set in space